 Juicing vs Smoothies: What’s Really the Best Option

-You can toss the words “juicing” and “smoothies” into your favorite search engine and you’ll get a myriad of results with varied health benefits or reason why you shouldn’t try any of these.
-There are some truths out there and also some pieces most never really think about.
+You can toss the words “juicing” and “smoothies” into your favorite search engine.
+You’ll get a myriad of results with varied health benefits or reason why you shouldn’t try any of these.
+There are some truths out there.
+And also some things most never really think about.

 In this blog, we’ll chat about the main differences between smoothies and juices, pros and cons of both, and how they stack up the whole foods.